 The 2% rule

 When itemizing taxes before 2018, you may remember hearing about the "2% rule."
-This rule meant that taxpayers who couldn't write off certain expenses related to their jobs were allowed to deduct a portion of those itemized miscellaneous expenses that exceeded 2% of their Annual Gross Income (AGI).
+This rule meant that taxpayers who couldn't write off certain expenses related to their jobs were allowed to deduct a portion of those itemized miscellaneous expenses that exceeded 2% of their Adjusted Gross Income (AGI).

 As of 2018, deductions related to this 2% rule have been suspended.
 However, some legal fees can still be deducted if they relate to your work.